Netmarket123/DesignPatterns/Creational/SimpleFactory/README.rst

 Purpose
 -------

-SimpleFactory is a simple factory pattern.
+ConcreteFactory is a simple factory pattern.

 It differs from the static factory because it is NOT static and as you
 know: static => global => evil!